 Decorating a Onesie

 Customize a onesie for a delightful baby gift or outfit for your own child.
-This is a guide about decorating a onesie.
+This is a page about decorating a onesie.

 Create a fun clothing item to welcome a new baby to the world, by drawing a ladybug on an ordinary pink baby-grow.